nabilah-h-s/NSL/Clean Code/java clean code .md

 	- exceptions **should not be ignored**
 	- **throwable** is not recommended to use because it includes Error exceptions.
 - **Fewer Arguments**
-Functions should have two or fewer arguments, the fewer the better.
+<br>Functions should have two or fewer arguments, the fewer the better.
 - **Avoiding flag or Boolean parameter** as these naturally contradict the principle of single responsibility. it should be considered dividing the function into two.
-- **Limit variable scope** (variable in the innermost block) Not recommended :
+- **Limit variable scope** (variable in the innermost block)
+<br>Not recommended :

 	    int i=0;